 An even better idea will be to make the best settings for your needs yourself.
-Because you might don’t know – but even thing like a different broker can matter in terms of performance as their candles can differ a little, ticks can be different on backtests that would finally make trades opened at different times on your account compared to a person who made these settings.
-Heck, sometimes even with the same broker account but using different machines in all process (i.e. make optimisation on home pc and backtest it on VPS) can make results vary.
+Because you might don’t know – but even things like a different broker can matter in terms of performance as their candles can differ a little, and ticks can be different on backtests that would finally make trades opened at different times on your account compared to a person who made these settings.
+Heck, sometimes even with the same broker account but using different machines in all processes (i.e. make optimisation on home pc and backtest it on VPS) can make results vary.

 In short: example settings can be very good for you – but the wise idea would be to backtest them first, then try it for a few weeks on a demo account.
 And even better – learn how to make your own that will outperform these.

-Of course, we all know that past results do not guarantee future ones – but really good settings for the past year on tick data at least could make you much more confident than using random ones and pray for good.
+Of course, we all know that past results do not guarantee future ones – but really good settings for the past year on tick data at least could make you much more confident than using random ones and praying for good.